a-thul2/OutReach_AI/README.md

 OutReach_AI is an **agentic AI workflow** that generates multiple cold sales email drafts using distinct AI sales personas, evaluates them automatically, and **sends only the single best email**—no spam, no guesswork.

-Unlike traditional AI email generators, OutreachAI enforces **quality through consensus**.
+Unlike traditional AI email generators, this enforces **quality through consensus**.

 ---